Light Dark

 Free Tax Clinics: Community Volunteer Income Tax Program (CVITP)

-Current Fanshawe College students who have a modest income and simple tax situation, as defined at this link under the Eligibility Criteria section.
+Current Fanshawe College students who have a modest income and simple tax situation, as defined at this link under the Determine if you are eligible section.

 • T4 for employment income

-• Tuition certificate T2202 (from Fanshawe and other post-secondary institutions for 2024)
+• Tuition certificate T2202 (from Fanshawe and any other post secondary institutions for 2025)

 • T4A for other sources of income (taxable portion of RESP withdrawals, any taxable scholarships/grants received, pension income, CPP/OAS/EI benefits received etc.)